2013 Molson Canadian Men's Provincial Curling Championship

-The 2013 Molson Canadian Men's Provincial Curling Championship, the men's provincial curling championship for New Brunswick, was held from January 30 to February 3 at the Gladstone Curling Club in Fredericton Junction, New Brunswick.
-The winning team represented New Brunswick at the 2013 Tim Hortons Brier in Edmonton, Alberta.
+The 2013 Molson Canadian Men's Provincial Curling Championship, the provincial men's curling championship for New Brunswick was held from January 30 to February 3 at the Gladstone Curling Club in Fredericton Junction, New Brunswick.
+The winning James Grattan rink represented New Brunswick at the 2013 Tim Hortons Brier in Edmonton, Alberta.

 Teams

 The teams are listed as follows: